TODDLERS (formerly ONES)

-must be 12 months by August 31 AND must be walking and able to feed themselves
+must be 15 months, walking and able to feed themselves by August 31

-In our Ones/Mother's Morning Out class, children are introduced to the classroom setting and learn to socialize with other children.
+In our Toddler's class, children are introduced to the classroom setting and learn to socialize with other children.
 Activities encourage development of motor skills and language.
 They participate in circle time, music class, art projects, reading, and time on the playground.
 Curriculum includes working with shapes and colors, learning about animals and sounds, and learning how to interact positively with each other.

 must be 2 by August 31